 Near Bristol in Elkhart County, Indiana — The American Midwest (Great Lakes)

 Location.
-41° 42.919′ N, 85° 45.368′ W. Marker is near Bristol, Indiana, in Elkhart County.
+41° 42.919′ N, 85° 45.386′ W. Marker is near Bristol, Indiana, in Elkhart County.
 Marker is on County Road 8 0.3 miles east of County Road 131, on the right when traveling east.
-Marker is located in the northeast corner of the Bonneyville Cemetery.
 Touch for map.
 Marker is in this post office area: Bristol IN 46507, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 William Tuffs Memorial (within shouting distance of this marker); Graves et al v.
 Indiana (approx. 3.1 miles away); Cathcart Memorial / Nicholson MemorialCathcart Cemetery (approx. 3.3 miles away); Krider Nurseries (approx. 3˝ miles away); Vernon H. Krider (approx. 3˝ miles away); Krider Nurseries World's Fair Garden (approx. 3.6 miles away); Dan West (approx. 3.6 miles away).
 Touch for a list and map of all markers in Bristol.